vdsabev/var/README.md

         "default": "(function () { var now = new Date(); return new Date(now.getFullYear(), now.getMonth(), now.getDate()) }())"
       },

-**Warning:** Functions aren't strongly typed, so you can use anything.
+**Warning:** Functions aren't strongly typed, so they can return values of different types.

 Enviroments
 -----------